 The mining legislation of Burkina Faso provides for certain taxes that are specific to mining activities and offers certain tax incentives for titleholders at different stage of their projects.
-As in many other African mining jurisdictions, Burkina Faso has revisited its 2003 Mining Code in view of increasing its benefits from the sector and has circulated proposed amendments to the mining code during the last four years but those drafts have been withdrawn by the Government.
-However, on February 18, 2015, the Minister of Mines and Energy presented proposed changes to the existing 2003 Mining Code to the Council of Ministers who authorized the document be sent to the Conseil National de Transition and the Chamber of Mines for their review and comments.
-On June 26, 2015, the Conseil National de la Transition approved a new Mining Code which was subsequently passed into law on July 16, 2015.
-Items within the new Mining Code include amongst others, the introduction of a new tax of 1.0% of the gross revenues to support a Mining Fund for Local Development (which was created based on the request of the World Bank ("WB") as a condition for future financial support of the country by the WB), the removal of the 10% reduction in income tax rates for the mining sector, penalties for changes in production levels, the obligation for a mining company to pay a dividend if an after-tax profit is made and adequate reserves have been accumulated, and for feasibility studies to include a plan for the training and the promotion of local mining executives.
-The Company has been informally advised that the 2003 Mining Code, in force at the time of submission of the application, shall apply to the Bomboré mining permit upon its approval.
-The permit may also be subject to certain changes from the 2015 Mining Code that would ultimately be applicable to all other mines operating under the terms of the 2003 Mining Code.
+As in many other African mining jurisdictions, Burkina Faso has revisited its 2003 Mining Code in view of increasing its benefits from the sector and has circulated proposed amendments to the mining code during the last four years.
+On February 18, 2015, the Transitional Minister of Mines and Energy presented proposed changes to the existing 2003 Mining Code to the Council of Ministers who authorized the document be sent to the Conseil National de Transition and the Chamber of Mines for their review and comments.
+On June 26, 2015, the Conseil National de la Transition approved a new Mining Code which was subsequently passed into law on July 16, 2015, and promulgated on October 29, 2015.
+Items within the new Mining Code include amongst others, the introduction of a new tax of 1.0% of the gross revenues to support a Mining Fund for Local Development, the removal of the 10% reduction in income tax rates for the mining sector, penalties for changes in production levels, the obligation for a mining company to pay a dividend if an after-tax profit is made and adequate reserves have been accumulated, and for feasibility studies to include a plan for the training and the promotion of local mining executives.
+The Company was informally advised that the 2003 Mining Code, in force at the time of submission of the application, would apply to the Bomboré mining permit upon its approval, however the permit will be subject to certain changes from the 2015 Mining Code that would ultimately be applicable to all other mines operating under the terms of the 2003 Mining Code.
 Several dispositions of the new 2015 Mining Code are incompatible with the Mining Conventions signed by the mines in production or with The Organization for the Harmonization of Business Law in Africa ("OHADA") Uniform Act that is applicable in Burkina Faso.